luxonis/depthai-hardware/DM1097_DepthAI_Compute_Module_4/README.md

 # Getting started
 The BW1097 accepts 5V (+/-10%) from a 5.5m x 2.5mm barrel jack.
-Raspberry PI USB boot can be accessed by setting a header jumper, which allows initial flash of eMMC on CM4.
-Alternatively the microSD slot can be used with a bootable system image.
+Raspberry PI USB boot can be accessed by setting a header jumper, which allows an initial flash of eMMC on CM4.
+Alternatively, the microSD slot can be used with a bootable system image.

 The reset button resets the Luxonis DepthAI SoM only.
 To reset the CM4/CM4 Lite, ground the `RUN` header via to the `GND` header via.
-To shutdown Bluetooth/WiFi, the `BT/WIFI_DISABLE` header can be used with `GND` on center pin.
+To shutdown Bluetooth/WiFi, the `BT/WIFI_DISABLE` header can be used with `GND` on the center pin.
 To protect writing to EEPROM, gound `WP` header via to the `GND` header via.

-All those headers are not populated by default, but can be added allowing those features.
+All those headers are not populated by default but can be added allowing those features.

 The PWR LED indicates "power good" for the BW1097 on-board PMIC.
 The CM4 ACT LED indicates activity on the CM4/CM4 Lite device and CM4 PWR indicates power on CM$/CM4 Lite.
 Other indicator LEDs exist for the two USB2.0 Type A ports and for the Gigabit Ethernet port.

 # Revision info
 These files represent the R0M0E0 revision of this project.
-Please refer to schematic page, `Project_Information.SchDoc` for full details of revision history.
+Please refer to a schematic page, `Project_Information.SchDoc` for full details of revision history.